 100 Holiday Gift Ideas That Won’t Cost You a Penny

 The holidays get expensive fast.
-Checking off everyone on your list can be daunting, especially when you consider the impact on your bank account and this year’s rising inflation rate.
+Checking off everyone on your list can be daunting, especially when you consider the impact on your bank account and, of course, inflation.

 The good news is that finding amazing gifts doesn’t have to cost you a penny.
 And we’ve got an early holiday gift for you: a list of 100 free gift ideas.